reneryu5/react-jobs/README.md

 # react-jobs
 Hey!
 I just made a website where jobs are listed that are available in India.
-This goes over the basics of React, such as components, props, state, data fetching, and more,!
+This goes over the basics of React, such as components, props, state, data fetching, and more.
+This project uses JSON-Server for a mock backend.